andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Bruce Wang](https://twitter.com/batmany13)_

 This was a great talk from a really engaging speaker.
 Tech debt is a natural byproduct of the software development lifecycle, but tech debt has a marketing problem.
-Tech debt doesn't come from no-where - systems that we are advocating now will become tech debt.
+Tech debt doesn't come from nowhere - systems that we are advocating for now, will become tech debt.

-Bruce defined tech debt as the delta between a system's current state and it's ideal state. *Add more here*
+Bruce defined tech debt as the delta between a system's current state and its ideal state. *Add more here*

 His recommendations for dealing with it include...